- Gerson diet; Gerson therapy

 For Patients & Caregivers

 Coffee enemas are used in several metabolic therapies.
-Theoretically, coffee enemas might aid excretion from the liver and colon, but no theory has been proven.
-In addition, coffee enemas can be dangerous when used repeatedly, causing electrolyte imbalances in the blood and impaired nutrient absorption.
-Because the high levels of fruits and vegetables are eaten raw, they may not be absorbed as easily, especially in patients with GI cancers or chemotherapy-induced GI disorders.
+Theoretically, they may help excretion from the liver and colon, but it has not been proven.
+Coffee enemas can actually be dangerous when used repeatedly, causing electrolyte imbalances in the blood and impaired nutrient absorption.
+Because the high levels of fruits and vegetables are eaten raw, they may not be absorbed as easily, especially in patients with gastrointestinal cancers or chemotherapy-induced gastrointestinal disorders.

-There is no scientific evidence to support use of Gerson regimen for the following:
+There is no scientific evidence to support use of Gerson regimen for the following claims:

 - To manage allergies and asthma